 Squares to Triangles

 Figure 7: Shearing squares into rhombuses, then subdividing them

 There are two steps needed to turn a square grid into a triangle grid.
-First, we must shear the squares, which is similar to what we did with hexagons, except we don’t angle the edges instead of splitting them.
-This gives us a rhombus grid (see Figure 7), which shares characteristics with the square grid.
-We then split each rhombus face into two triangles.
+First, we must shear the squares.
+This gives us a rhombus grid (see Figure 7).
+To make triangles we split each rhombus face into two triangles.
 Splitting each face means we now have twice as many faces as before, we’ve added 1 edge for each face, and we haven’t added any vertices.
-This matches what we expect from the F,E,V counts going from 1,2,1 to 2,3,1.
+The F,E,V counts go from 1,2,1 to 2,3,1.

 There are three grid parts, and we need a way to address each of them.
 I’ll start with simple numeric coordinates that match the grid’s axes.
 The F,E,V counts tells us how many grid parts share the same coordinate.
 If more than one part has the same coordinate, I’ll use a capital letter to disambiguate.

 Figure 8: Square grid coordinate systems: faces, edges, vertices